chelast55/SourceToDoc/README.md

 python main.py --project_name <PROJECT_NAME> --converter
 ```
 Just enabling the *comment converter* like this will likely solve the issue of docstrings not being recognized.
 For even better results (where symbols are resolved more correctly),
-an OpenAI-API-compatible LLM can be used to preprocess docstrings:
+an OpenAI-API-compatible Large Language Model (LLM) can be used to preprocess docstrings:
 ```sh
 python main.py --project_name test --project_path <path> --converter function_comment_llm --cc_openai_base_url <url> --cc_openai_api_key <key> --cc_llm_model <model>
 ```